KitwareMedical/itkARGUS-DARPA-POCUS_AI-Archive/README.md

 ## Funding

-All work in this repository is funded by DARPA.
+This work was funded, in part, by DARPA agreement HR00112190077 “Anatomic Reconstruction for Multi-Task POCUS Automated Interpretation (AR for POCUS AI).